atari-monk/doc-site/snippet_hub/metronome.md

 **Question:** Py script to simulate metronome

-Here’s a Python script to simulate a metronome:
+Hereâ€™s a Python script to simulate a metronome:

 ```python